 Dessert is the most dangerous meal of the day, rendering men and women completely incapacitated with its delicious sweetness and unforgiving levels of sugar.
-How much more hazardous dessert is in St. Augustine where culinary extraordinaires and experts in the field of yumminess battle endlessly to create the most mouthwatering treats in town.
-Chocolate, ice cream, candy, pie and baked goods; resistance is futile.
+How much more hazardous dessert is in St. Augustine where culinary extraordinaire and experts in the field of yumminess battle endlessly to create the most mouthwatering treats in town.
+Chocolate, ice cream, candy, pie and, baked goods; resistance is futile.

-In no particular order, here are the most dangerously delicious desserts in St. Augustine, Florida.
+In no particular order, here are the most dangerously delicious desserts in St. Augustine:

 So many unnecessarily creative and incredible flavors, but the most dangerous cupcake is the Breakfast in Bed.
 Mostly because it's made every single morning, and I don't think any of us need this cupcake every morning of our lives.
 Oh yeah, and it has bacon on top of it.
 I don't know you, Luli, but, it's unforgivable for you to have these cupcakes available to the public.
 But thank you.

 I can't do cheesecake alone.
 There's so much density and richness that I usually have to tap out and let someone else finish it for me.
 On the other hand, I never need to ask someone to help me finish something that's been fried.
 So basically, the Fried Cheesecake at Beaches on Vilano is probably one of the most dangerous combinations on this list.
 It really plays tricks on my appetite.
 It's like, I can finish it myself, but, I probably shouldn't.
 But I do.